remitakac/SGCUF/docs/PIPELINE.md

 # SGCUF Pipeline Architecture
 ## Version 1.0.0

-Tento dokument definuje kompletný, deterministický pipeline pre SGCUF formát.
-Pipeline je univerzálny, nezávislý od vstupného formátu a pozostáva z presne definovaných krokov pre enkódovanie a dekódovanie.
-Všetky kroky sú sekvenčné, modulárne a rozšíriteľné.
+This document defines the complete, deterministic pipeline for the SGCUF format.
+The pipeline is universal, independent of the input image format, and consists of strictly defined steps for encoding and decoding.
+Each step has a clear input, output, and purpose.

 ## 1. Encode Pipeline (RGB → SGCUF)

 ### 1.1 Load Input Image
-Vstupom môže byť ľubovoľný podporovaný obrazový formát (JPEG, PNG, WebP, TIFF, BMP).
+The input may be any supported image format (JPEG, PNG, WebP, TIFF, BMP).
-Výstupom je RGB matica typu uint8 s rozmermi H × W × 3.
+Output: RGB matrix (uint8) with dimensions H × W × 3.

 ### 1.2 Pad to Even Dimensions
-Ak je šírka alebo výška nepárna, posledný riadok/stĺpec sa duplikuje.
+If width or height is odd, the last row or column is duplicated.
-Výstupom je RGB obraz s rozmermi padded_H × padded_W a pôvodné rozmery orig_H × orig_W.
+Output: RGB image with dimensions padded_H × padded_W and original dimensions orig_H × orig_W.

 ### 1.3 Convert RGB → YCbCr
-RGB obraz sa prevedie na tri luminančno‑chrominančné kanály Y, Cb, Cr.
+The RGB image is converted into three channels: Y, Cb, Cr.
-Výstupom sú tri 2D matice typu uint8.
+Output: three 2D matrices (uint8).

 ### 1.4 Structural Analysis (Edges, Suprapixels)
-Z Y kanála sa vypočítajú:
+From the Y channel, two structural layers are computed:
-- edge mapa (uint8)
+- edge map (uint8)
-- suprapixel mapa (uint8)
+- suprapixel map (uint8)

-Obe majú rozmer padded_H × padded_W.
+Both have dimensions padded_H × padded_W.

 ### 1.5 JPEG Compression of Y, Cb, Cr
-Každý kanál sa komprimuje samostatne pomocou JPEG pri kvalite Q.
+Each channel is compressed independently using JPEG with quality Q.
-Výstupom sú tri bytestreamy: Y_jpeg, Cb_jpeg, Cr_jpeg.
+Output: three bytestreams: Y_jpeg, Cb_jpeg, Cr_jpeg.

 ### 1.6 Compute Segment Lengths
-Získajú sa dĺžky:
+Lengths are computed as:
 - LEN_Y
 - LEN_CB
 - LEN_CR